MattFryer/Qlik-Notepad-plus-plus/README.md

 [![GitHub issues](https://img.shields.io/github/issues/MattFryer/QlikView-Notepad-plus-plus.svg)](https://github.com/MattFryer/QlikView-Notepad-plus-plus/issues)
 [![GitHub license](https://img.shields.io/github/license/MattFryer/QlikView-Notepad-plus-plus.svg)](https://github.com/MattFryer/QlikView-Notepad-plus-plus/blob/master/LICENSE)

-# QlikView Language Definition for Notepad++
+# Qlik Language Definition for Notepad++

-The QlikView Custom Language Definition for Notepad++ gives basic syntax highlighting, auto-completion and code tool-tips when working with QlikView script files in Notepad++.
+The Qlik Custom Language Definition for Notepad++ gives basic syntax highlighting, auto-completion and code tool-tips when working with QlikView and Qlik Sense script files in Notepad++.

-The syntax highlighting that is provided is limited to the capabilities of Notepad++ Custom Language Definitions and Auto-Completion files, and is an approximation of what you would get in QlikView's Edit Script dialog.
+The syntax highlighting that is provided is limited to the capabilities of Notepad++ Custom Language Definitions and Auto-Completion files, and is an approximation of what you would get in Qlik's Edit Script dialog.
 It currently supports the following features:

 * Highlighting of all current (v11.20) functions
 * Highlighting of all current (v11.20) keywords and statements